jatupan1989/boomjum1989/How-does-HTTP-Switchboard-compares-to-Ghostery-or-Disconnect-concerning-privacy?.md

 ### A page on http://www.theguardian.com

-Note: `*.guim.co.uk` not reported as a 3rd-party below, as key resources are pulled from this domain (stylesheets, etc.), which domain/subdomains was also wholly whitelisted in HTTPSB (anyways, this domain obviously belongs to *The Guardian*.)
+Note: `*.guim.co.uk` not reported as a 3rd-party below, as key resources are pulled from this domain (stylesheets, etc.), which domain/subdomains required whitelisting in HTTPSB for the page to display properly (anyways, this domain obviously belongs to *The Guardian*.)

 | Hostname                             | Ghostery       | Disconnect | HTTPSB |
 | ------------------------------------ |:--------------:|:----------:|:------:|